HenrikBechmann/react-infinite-grid-scroller/README.md

   placeholderliner: {},
 }
 ~~~
 The scrolltracker is the small rectangular component that appears at the top left of the viewport when the list is being rapidly repositioned.
-The scrolltracker gives the user the current index and total listsize during the repositioning process.
+The scrolltracker shows the user the current index and total listsize during the repositioning process.

 The placeholder styles are applied only to the default placeholder.